 What is ILGA-Europe

-ILGA-Europe are a driving force for political, legal and social change at European level.
+ILGA-Europe are a driving force for political, legal and social change in Europe and Central Asia.
 Our vision is of a world where dignity, freedoms and full enjoyment of human rights are protected and ensured to everyone regardless of their actual or perceived sexual orientation, gender identity, gender expression and sex characteristics.

-ILGA-Europe - the European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) are an international non-governmental umbrella organisation bringing together 490 organisations from 45 European countries.
-ILGA-Europe were established as a separate region of ILGA and an independent legal entity in 1996.
+ILGA-Europe are an independent, international non-governmental umbrella organisation bringing together 490 organisations from 45 European countries.
+We are part of the wider international ILGA organisation, but ILGA-Europe were established as a separate region of ILGA and an independent legal entity in 1996.
 ILGA itself was created in 1978.

 The two main pillars of ILGA-Europe work are: